docsforadobe/after-effects-scripting-guide/Conversion Process.md

 In RST, tables didn't need to have header rows.
 In markdown, they do (should).
 This, unfortunately, means a lot of work is needed as the conversion method isn't capable of generating table headers.

+!!! note
-?> **Note:** We're also going to use this opportunity to add in property types for arguments & parameters, making the docs friendlier to use.
+    We're also going to use this opportunity to add in property types for arguments & parameters, making the docs friendlier to use.

 - Set up table headers (see below)
 - Remove any html linebreaks (`<br>`) unless explicitly required – *this is very rare, but sometimes does occur*